 Allow for a platform reference point location other than (0,0,0)

-Add second-order hydrodynamic loads
+Add second-order wave kinematics and hydrodynamic loads

-Add wave directional spreading

-Add time-varying Directional Cosine matrices for the meshes

-Further verification using data from the IEA Wind Task 23/30 OC3/OC4 projects
+Add wave directional spreadingFurther verification using data from the IEA Wind Task 23/30 OC3/OC4 projects

 Further validation with test data

+Add nonlinear regular wave kinematics models for fixed-bottom substructures

+Add breaking wave-impact loads for fixed-bottom substructures

+Add floating platform hydro-elastics

+Add pressure mapping for floating platforms

+Further documentation in a HydroDyn user’s guide and theory manual

 Running the Stand-alone HydroDynDriver.exe

-You must supply the stand-alone HydroDynDriver.exe program with the filename of a driver input file.
+You must supply the standalone HydroDynDriver.exe program with the filename of a driver input file.
 For example from the command prompt,

 >HydroDynDriver.exe MyDriverFile.dvr

 Where MyDriverFile.dvr is the name of the HydroDyn driver file.
 This file is only needed if you are running HydroDyn via the HydroDynDriver.exe program.
-FAST does not require this file.
-Both FAST and HydroDynDriver.exe require a HydroDyn input file as described below.
+When coupled to FAST, FAST does not require this file.
+However, both FAST and HydroDynDriver.exe require a HydroDyn input file as described below.

+Units are in SI system (kg, m, s, N).

 Driver Input File

 The driver input file contains inputs which would normally be generated by FAST, and are necessary to control the hydrodynamic simulation.
 Set the Echo flag in this file to TRUE if you wish to have HydroDynDriver.exe echo the contents of the driver input file.
 The echo file has the naming convention of OutRootName.dvr.echo.
 OutrootName is specified in the HYDRODYN section of the driver input file.
 Set the gravity constant using the Gravity parameter.
 HDInputFile is the filename of the HydroDyn input file.
 This name should be in quotations and can contain an absolute path or a relative path.
 All HydroDyn-generated output files will be prefixed with OutRootName.
 If this parameter includes a filepath, the output will be generated in that folder.
-NSteps specifies the number of simulations time steps, and TimeInterval specifies the time between steps.
-Setting WAMITInputsMod = 0 allows forces all platform reference point (PRP) inputs to zero.
+NSteps specifies the number of simulation time steps, and TimeInterval specifies the time between steps.
+Setting WAMITInputsMod = 0 forces all platform reference point (PRP) input motions to zero for all time.
 If you set WAMITInputsMod = 1, then you must set the steady-state inputs in the WAMIT STEADY STATE INPUTS section of the file.
 In this version, the MORISON INPUTS and MORISON STEADY STATE INPUTS sections are ignored.

 HydroDyn Input File

 In general, please refer to the sample input file provided below for a description of input file parameters.
-More specific comments or limitations will be called out in the following sections.
+Some specific comments or limitations will be called out in the following sections, but not all inputs are described.

-Set the Echo flag in this file to TRUE if you wish to have HydroDyn echo the contents of the driver input file.
+Set the Echo flag in this file to TRUE if you wish to have HydroDyn echo the contents of the HydroDyn input file.
 The echo file has the naming convention of InputFilename.echo.
 InputFilename is the name of the original HydroDyn input file.

 Environmental Conditions

-WtrDens specifies the water density and must be value greater than zero.
+WtrDens specifies the water density and must be a value greater than or equal to zero.
 WtrDpth specifies the water depth and must be value greater than zero.
-MSL2SWL is the offset between the mean sea level and the still water level.
-In this version of HydroDyn you must enter at value of 0.
+MSL2SWL is the offset between the MSL and the still water level (SWL), positive upward.
+In this version of HydroDyn, you must enter at value of 0.
 Future versions of HydroDyn will allow you to change this parameter and hence alter the water depth without having to alter the other input geometry.

 Waves

 Refer to the sample input file for a description of these input parameters.
-However both WaveMod and WaveStMod have limitations for this release, which we plan to relax in future releases.
+However, both WaveMod and WaveStMod have limitations for this release, which we plan to relax in future releases.

 WaveMod specifies the incident wave kinematics model.
 The options are: